Adrianne Baughns-Wallace: Television

 After leaving WFSB, in addition to being an independent TV producer, Baughns-Wallace was the host of Essence, a program for black women that was broadcast on WPIX in New York City.
 In 1983, Baughns-Wallace joined the staff of WTNH in New Haven, Connecticut, tasked with helping to begin Newscope, a program that blended local stories with nationally syndicated material.

 Operation Fuel

 In the late 1980s, Baughns-Wallace became director of Operation Fuel (OF), a nonprofit, private institution.
 OF, a program of the Christian Conference of Connecticut, provides funds (via a checkoff program of Connecticut Light & Power Company) to help the poor, elderly, and disabled to pay their utility bills.
 A 1996 article in the Hartford Courant's Sunday magazine commented, "... she's found her mission and purpose in life ..."

 State government

 In 2001, Baughns-Wallace was director of financial education for the Connecticut treasurer's office.
 Her job entailed teaching citizens of Connecticut about responsible financial planning.
 A newspaper article described her as "part facilitator, part advocate and part cheerleader."

 Personal life

 Baughns-Wallace is divorced from her first husband and has a son.
-Her second husband is Lenzy Wallace, a manager of diversity and change at ITT Hartford.
+Her second husband was Lenzy Wallace, a manager of diversity and change at ITT Hartford, who died in 2021.